osg-htc/tutorial-wordfreq/README.md

 condor_submit wordcount.sub
 ```

-HTCondor will then print out a unique job ID.
+HTCondor will then print out a unique job ID corresponding to this submission.

-Check the job's progress using `condor_q`.
+Check the job's progress using `condor_q`, which will print out a table of your job'(s) status.

 ```
 condor_q